JRR3/toomanycells/README.md

 To use it, first make sure that you have Docker Compose and Docker.
 One simple way of getting the two is by installing [Docker Desktop](https://docs.docker.com/compose/install/).
+Note that with MacOS the instructions are slightly different.
 If you use [Nix](https://search.nixos.org/packages), simply add the packages `pkgs.docker` and `pkgs.docker-compose` to your configuration or `home.nix` file and run
 ```
 home-manager switch
 ```
 10. If you installed Docker Desktop you probably don't need to follow this step.
 However, under some distributions the following two commands have proven to be essential.
 Use
 ```